Holidays (2016 film): Christmas

 Pete Gunderson is late trying to buy virtual glasses called "uVu" for his son.
-A man before him buys the last remaining stock despite Pete calling about it earlier, but the man suddenly has a heart attack and can't reach his pills.
+A man before him buys the last remaining stock despite Pete calling about it earlier, but the man suddenly has a heart attack and cannot reach his pills.
 At first, Pete starts to call for help, but after being reminded about his wife's demand to get the glasses, Pete instead steals the glasses and rushes home, where his wife complains about not receiving a Christmas bonus she was promised.
 On Christmas day, Pete's son Bobby is overjoyed, explaining that the glasses recreate your thoughts and ideas into a virtual game.
 On the urging of his son, Pete tries them on and sees a stripper.
 Later that night, Pete sneaks out of bed to try the glasses on again.
 At first, he sees himself receiving a blowjob from a prostitute, but after some static, the visuals suddenly switch to Pete stealing the glasses, seen from the dying man's point of view.
 Pete tries to hide what happened, but his wife, Sara, reveals that she saw the saved footage.
 Pete admits that he did it because the man "had what [he] wanted," and because he "was tired of being nice."
 To his surprise, Sara is turned on by this and the two have sex.
 Later, Pete looks through the glasses again and discovers that Sara had tortured and killed her boss after he passed her over for a bonus.
 Shocked, he reads the glasses' tagline: "uVu shows you YOU!"